bhill010/userProjectList/README.md

 Lastly, the database for this project is pre-populated with information generated within the seed file (found under /Config/seed.js

+### Download

+If you would like to test this out, please download the files and run "npm install" to download the necessary modules.
+Next, run "npm run dev" to start the server.

 Thank you for reading!